 Queens Cross Housing Association was formed in 1976.
 We currently have over 4300 homes within our ownership, ranging from high rise multi storey blocks, to terraced and detached houses.
-We employ approximately 200 staff members and our turnover in 2016-2017 was over £25 million.
+We employ approximately 200 staff members and our turnover in 2021-2022 was over £25 million.
 We operate in the Dundasvale, Queens Cross, Woodside and Westercommon/Hamiltonhill areas of Glasgow.
-We are the lead company in a group structure, which includes Queens Cross Factoring Limited, a wholly owned subsidiary, delivering a factoring service to over 2,000 owner occupiers.
+We are the lead company in a group structure, which includes Queens Cross Factoring Limited, a wholly owned subsidiary, delivering a factoring service to over 2,000 owners.

-The association's stock and range of services has grown incrementally over the last 40 years but our focus on quality, efficiency, and therefore Value For Money (VfM), is longstanding, with an increasing focus on measuring and reporting VfM in recent years.
-The Association became a member of Housemark, the benchmarking organisation for social housing in 2012, and is continuing to develop the use of its techniques for benchmarking the cost, efficiency and effectiveness of our services, making comparisons over time and with a our peer group.
-We now include VfM measures within our performance reporting to tenants, and are now engaged in a process of procurement reviews for all significant areas of expenditure.
-Within our financial planning, the association has made a firm commitment to limiting rent increases to ensure rents remain affordable and has undertaken a rent restructure across the stock to ensure parity of rents for similar stock types.
+The Association's stock and range of services has grown incrementally over the last 40 years but our focus on quality, efficiency, and therefore Value for Money (VfM), is longstanding, with an increasing focus on measuring and reporting VfM in recent years.
+The Association became a member of Housemark, the benchmarking organisation for social housing in 2012, and is continuing to develop the use of its techniques for benchmarking the cost, efficiency and effectiveness of our services, making comparisons over time and with a peer group of similar social landlords.

+We include VfM measures within our performance reporting to tenants, and are engaged in a continual process of procurement reviews for all significant areas of expenditure.
+Within our financial planning, the Association has made a commitment to limiting rent increases to ensure rents remain affordable and has undertaken a rent restructure across the stock to ensure parity of rents for similar stock types.